 The free version makes it easy to dynamically translate your content with Google Translate.
 With that being said, there are some big limitations with how the free version works in that…

 The Pro version fixes many of those limitations, but, like Weglot, it uses ongoing SaaS-style billing.
-Additionally, all of your translations on stored in GTranslate’s servers, rather than in your own database.
+Additionally, all of your translations are stored in GTranslate’s servers, rather than in your own database.

 How The GTranslate Translation Interface Works

-There’s no translation interface in the free version.
+There’s no translation interface in the free version of the GTranslate WordPress translation plugin.
 With the Pro version, you’ll be able to edit translations on a live preview of your site, much like TranslatePress or the Visual Weglot editor.

 You can see it in action below: